Invictus812/Dead_Simple_Sprite_Mod/README.md

 HOW TO USE:
 If your source port has an autoload folder and you want to use them, you can go ahead and add brghtmps.lmp and the NUGHUD into the "all" section and just skip anything related to them in the instructions below.
 Load order matters here, though in most instances it's no different than you're used to.
 If you're NOT playing Legacy of Rust, load the IWAD, then map PWAD, then the weapons mod of your choosing, then brghtmps.lmp and the NUGHUD if you're playing with a Woof!-family port and so-desire.
 If you ARE playing Legacy of Rust, the weapons mod must be loaded BEFORE Legacy of Rust to allow overwriting the Plasma Rifle and BFG.
 The Rust Patch must be loaded afterwards to put the new shocktrooper sprites and strings consistent with the LoR content in the game.
-Regardless the gameplay mod you're using, load DeadSimpleExtra.wad after the mod.
+Regardless the gameplay mod you're using, load DeadSimpleExtra.wad afterwards.
 Brghtmps.lmp and the NUGHUD go at the end as per usual.

 CREDITS:
 Sgt Mark IV - Brutal Doom v21 and v22 (Fist, Pistol, Shotgun, BFG)